stevecshanks/next-actions-for-trello/README.md

 *Note: While I use this app pretty much every day, it's still a work in progress, so the steps below are a bit on the complex side*

+Firstly you'll need to set up a couple of Trello lists - one for small tasks that don't require a project board (I call this "Todo") and one to list your projects (I call this one "Projects").

+[image goes here]

+Each card in the Projects list should have the URL of the project board as its description.

+Your individual project boards should each have a list called "Todo" - the card at the top of each list is considered its Next Action.

+[images goes here]

+Then you'll need to run through the following steps to set up the app:

 1. `git clone` this repository somewhere
 1. Make sure you have PHP 7.1 (at least) and Composer installed
 1. `cd` to the repository you cloned and run `composer install`